LastTherapy/python_with_c/README.md

 """[[12, 18], [27, 42], [42, 66], [57, 90]]"""
 ```

-For simplicity, let's say your code should only work with integers and matrices are no larger than
-100x100.
-Also, don't use built-in implementation from [Numpy](https://numpy.org/) for this task,
-even though in production code that would be probably one of the preferred ways.
+For simplicity, let's say that your code should only work with integers and matrices no larger than 100x100.
+Also, don't use the built-in implementation from [Numpy](https://numpy.org/) for this task, even though in production code that would probably be one of the preferred ways.

-BONUS: write a performance test in file `test_mul_perf.py` comparing basic pure Python
-implementation with your Cython one.
-It should be a lot faster.
+BONUS: Write a performance test in `test_mul_perf.py` comparing the basic pure Python implementation with your Cython one.
+It should be much faster.

-**Please leave your feedback [here](https://forms.gle/pAiwZa3HLZJcLSpC9)**
+**Please leave your feedback [here](https://forms.gle/pAiwZa3HLZJcLSpC9).**